lohbrandt/ollama-mcp-server

 Ollama MCP Server

-A comprehensive Model Context Protocol (MCP) server for Ollama management with zero external dependencies, enterprise-grade error handling, and complete cross-platform compatibility.
+A comprehensive Model Context Protocol (MCP) server for Ollama management built on modern Python architecture with Pydantic v2, full async support, and enterprise-grade reliability.

 Ollama MCP Server provides a complete interface for managing Ollama through MCP-compatible clients like Claude Desktop.
 It offers 11 powerful tools for model management, server control, and system analysis.